Distortion of Interference Fringes and the Resulting Vortex Production of Merging Bose-Einstein Condensates: Distortion of fringes in two interfering condensates

-Fig.\ref{Chap3_Fig5} shows the effect of the nonlinear term on the fringe pattern of the colliding condensates with different atom numbers.
+The collision velocity and the fringe spacing under the given parameters are $\bar{v}=6.08 l_{z}\omega_{z}$ and $\bar\lambda =1.036 l_{z}$, respectively.
+In Fig.\ref{Fig5}(b) we can see that interference fringes are nearly straight within the first half period of c.m. oscillation.
+It is due to the fact that at a relative high peak c.m. velocity $v$ the interaction induced scattering is not effective due to the short interference time.
+With increasing number of atoms (increasing $n_0$) the interactions are more important during the interference.
+Fig.\ref{Fig6} shows the effect of the nonlinear term on the fringe pattern of the colliding condensates with different atom numbers.
 For an initial peak density $n_{0}<1.52 \times 10^{14}$cm$^{-3}$, the peak density of the zeroth- and first-order fringes increases linearly with atom number, as expected for interference in a system governed by a linear wave equation.
 In this regime, for given initial trap frequencies and separation of the clouds, the fringe spacings are \emph{independent} of the initial density distribution.
-However, when $n_0>1.52 \times 10^{14}$cm$^{-3}$, the peak densities of the two fringes depend sublinearly on $n_{0}$.
+However, when $n_0>1.52 \times 10^{14}$cm$^{-3}$, the peak densities of the first two fringes depend sublinearly on $n_{0}$.
 The gap between the two fringes increases with $n_{0}$, with the result that the differences between fringe spacings increase as well.
 When this difference in the high-density region becomes sufficiently large, the fringes become significantly curved leading, ultimately to vortex formation.
+In Ref.\cite{PRA.87.023603} we showed that with the same number of atoms but smaller displacement, especially when the peak c.m. kinetic energy is the same order as the interaction energy ($\Delta\sim R_{TF}$), the distortion of the fringes become quite sizable and after the first interference the two clouds can not separate clearly.
+The next interfering is then dominated by the interatomic interactions with soliton and vortex excitations.

-Furthermore, our theoretical formula Eq.(\ref{Collision}) shows a proper explanation for the nonuniform fringes.
+Furthermore, our phenomenological formula Eq.(\ref{Collision}) gives a good description of the nonuniform fringes.
 The higher density in the zeroth-order fringe, characterized by larger $\alpha$, leads to a larger fringe spacing than that of the first-order fringe.